afroisalreadyinu/practical-ansible-intro/readme.md

 the variables belonging to the application specified by `app`.
 As you can see in this second `include_vars`, variables can be subsituted in many places where you would need them.
-What's peculiar in this playbook is the use of `pre_tasks`.
+What's peculiar in this playbook is the use of `pre_tasks` in both plays.
 In a play, the order of execution is first roles and then tasks.
 The tasks listed in `pre_tasks`, on the other hand, are executed before the roles.
 In this case, the variables loaded through the `include_vars` calls in `pre_tasks` make the variables in those files available to the rest of not only this play, but the rest of the playbook.
 Assuming that we want to deploy the application facetweet from the `examples/websites` directory, here is how the Ansible command would look like:

     ansible-playbook -i inventory part2/deploy_app.yml -e "app=facetweet" --ask-vault-pass